SandraKla/AdRI_rpart/README.md

 On the left side, you can use the sidebar to choose the lab parameters.
 In the main panel, you will see the corresponding plot and the outputs.

+The data can be downloaded in a suitable form for the Shiny app [Zlog_AdRI](https://github.com/SandraKla/Zlog_AdRI).

 ### Preloaded dataset

-The biomarker data from the [CALIPER study](https://doi.org/10.1373/clinchem.2011.177741) is available in this Shiny App in the [CALIPER folder](https://github.com/SandraKla/AdRI_rpart/tree/master/data).
+The biomarker data from the [CALIPER study](https://doi.org/10.1373/clinchem.2011.177741) is available in this Shiny App in the [CALIPER folder](https://github.com/SandraKla/AdRI_rpart/tree/main/data).
 The data was brought into the appropriate format for the analysis.

 * Albumin G (g/L)
 * Albumin P (g/L)